Unsupported features

 • The <mx:Reparent> tag

-Two-way binding syntax is currently unsupported in all forms, including:
+Two-way data binding syntax is currently unsupported in all forms, including:

 • with curly braces, like destination="@{source}"